-Leakage Reduction Programme is progressing well
+Leakage Reduction Programme works progressing well in Donegal Town

 Uisce Éireann crews have been busy in Donegal Town over the last few months working hard to improve water infrastructure and reduce water outages in the area.

 Works to replace more than 860 metres of old water mains in Clareden Drive and Drumlaght are substantially complete, which will significantly reduce bursts and give locals a more reliable water supply.
 Next in line for water main replacement works is nearby Clar Road and Marian Villas.

 The works along Clar Road and Marian Villas, which are due to begin this month, are a critical step in conserving our precious resource and reducing high levels of leakage which have been a significant source of disruption and outages for customers.
 Works on Clar Road will involve the replacement of 700 metres of old water mains, while works on Marian Villas will involve the replacement of 500 metres of ageing and problematic front yard service connections.